tsynode/mcp-workshop/lab01-hello-claude/README.md

 ## Learning Objectives

+By the end of this lab, you will:
-- Understand the basic structure of an MCP server
+- Understand the MCP architecture (host, client, server)
-- Learn how to define tools with required and optional parameters
-- Create dynamic resource templates with URI patterns
-- Set up a simple transport layer for MCP communication
+- Build and test a simple MCP server with multiple tools
-- Test MCP functionality using standard tools
-- Connect your MCP server to Claude Desktop for interactive testing
+- Connect an MCP server to Claude Desktop
-- Experience how AI agents use MCP tools in real-time
+- Understand how MCP enables AI portability across different platforms
+- Recognize how this pattern applies to real-world systems

+## Understanding MCP Architecture

+Before we start coding, let's understand the MCP architecture:

+- **Host** (Claude Desktop): The application that needs to perform actions
+- **Client**: Part of the host that manages connections to MCP servers
+- **Server** (Your Docker container): Provides tools that the AI can use

+This architecture is universal - while we're using Claude Desktop today, the same pattern works with Amazon Bedrock, OpenAI, or any other AI service that supports MCP.

 ## Requirements